nesty92/terraform-aws-gitlab-runner-autoscaler/README.md

 ## License

-This module is licensed under the [insert license type].
+This module is licensed under the Apache License.
 See the [LICENSE](./LICENSE) file for more details.
 <!-- BEGIN_TF_DOCS -->
 ## Requirements